Nakita1/soc-homelab/README.md

 # SOC & Blue Team Home Lab

 ## Overview
-This repository documents the creation of an **isolated SOC and Blue Team home lab** designed to generate, observe, and analyze endpoint telemetry for detection engineering and incident response practice.
+This repository documents the creation of an isolated SOC and Blue Team home lab designed to generate, observe, and analyze endpoint telemetry for detection engineering and incident response practice.

-The lab is built with a strong emphasis on **safety, isolation, and defensive security principles**.
+The lab is built with a strong emphasis on safety, isolation, and defensive security principles.
 No live malware samples are included, and all activity is performed in a controlled virtual environment.

 ---

 ## Objectives
-- Build a **safe and isolated security lab** using virtualization
+- Build a safe and isolated security lab using virtualization
-- Generate **high-fidelity endpoint telemetry** with Sysmon
+- Generate high-fidelity endpoint telemetry with Sysmon
-- Practice **SOC analyst workflows**, including:
+- Practice SOC analyst workflows, including:
   - Process execution analysis
   - DNS activity review
   - Identifying suspicious behavior
-- Document setup decisions and validation steps in a **repeatable, professional manner**
+- Document setup decisions and validation steps in a repeatable, professional manner

 ---